zblz/naima/docs/installation.rst

     $ conda update naima

-Note that if you want to use the `sherpamod`_ you have to use a Python 2 version of Anaconda, as sherpa is not yet compatible with Python 3.
+Note that if you want to use the :ref:`sherpamod` you have to use a Python 2 version of Anaconda, as sherpa is not yet compatible with Python 3.
 Otherwise, all dependencies are available in both Python 2 and 3.

 Using pip
 +++++++++